 HOMEOWNERSHIP DOWN PAYMENT ASSISTANCE PROGRAM

-- The Home Buyer must not have owned a home within the last three years
+- must not have owned a home within the last three years

-- The home being purchased must be owner-occupied and home buyer’s primary residence
+- must be an owner-occupied and the home must be the primary residence

-- The Home Buyer must contribute not less than $1,500 of their own funds toward the transaction
+- must contribute no less than $1,500 of their own funds toward the transaction

-- The Home Buyer’s income (individually or combined) cannot exceed 80% of the Area Median Income (AMI) published by the U.S. Department of HUD and subject to change without notice
+- income (individually or combined) cannot exceed 80% of the Area Median Income (AMI) published by the U.S. Department of HUD (subject to change without notice)

-- The Home Buyer cannot own any other property at the time of closing
+- cannot own any other property at the time of closing

-- The Home Buyer must qualify and be approved for a 30-year fixed rate Conventional, FHA or VA loan
+- must qualify and be approved for a 30-year fixed rate Conventional, FHA or VA loan

-- The lender must submit their approved loan package to AHA for review /approval for any subsidy assistance
+- The lender must submit their approved loan package to AH for review /approval for any subsidy assistance

-- The person or persons signing the note and mortgage are required to complete not less than eight (8)-hours of a homebuyer education and foreclosure prevention classes; and provide proof of completion to AHA prior to loan closing
+- The person or persons signing the note and mortgage are required to complete not less than eight (8)-hours of a homebuyer education and foreclosure prevention classes and provide proof of completion to AH prior to loan closing

-- AHA will record a subordinate lien on the property, and the loan is forgivable after ten years
+- AH will record a subordinate lien on the property, and the loan is forgivable after ten years

-- AHA’s DPA can be used in conjunction with down payment assistance funding from other sources or agencies and reserves the right to adjust its subsidy if other sources are also used
+- AH’s DPA can be used in conjunction with down payment assistance funding from other sources or agencies and reserves the right to adjust its subsidy if other sources are also used

 - The property being purchased must be within the City of Atlanta geographical boundaries